ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 if Leaderboards.HasLeaderboards() then
 ```

 The function `HasLeaderboards` will return true if any leaderboard data is available, otherwise returns false if there is no leaderboard data or it's still being loaded.
-Eventually if there is data and it's loaded, then the in world leaderboard will get updated because of the repeating task.
+Eventually, if there is data and it's loaded, then the in world leaderboard will get updated because of the repeating task.

 ```lua linenums="1"
 local list = Leaderboards.GetLeaderboard(FASTEST_TIME_LB, LeaderboardType.GLOBAL)
 ```

 `GetLeaderboard` returns a table with a list of entries based on the leaderboard type.
-In this case you want the fastest times ever so pass `LeaderboardType.GLOBAL` as the second parameter.
+In this case, you want the fastest times ever so pass `LeaderboardType.GLOBAL` as the second parameter.

 ```lua linenums="1" hl_lines="11 12"
 local counter = 1